ISI-MIP/attrici/USAGE.md

                 --report-variables y cfact logp
 ```

-To print the current config set via defaults and command line options as [TOML](https://toml.io/)
+To print the current config with the used defaults and command line options to standard out
-the `--print-config` flag can be used.
+as [TOML](https://toml.io/) the `--print-config` flag can be used.

 ```bash
 attrici detrend --gmt-file ./tests/data/20CRv3-ERA5_germany_ssa_gmt.nc \